Science Teacher: chemistry for professionals

 Arkema is one of the world’s leading consumers of castor oil, with the vast majority of the castor crop being grown in the Gujarat region of Western India.
 Our recent work, as part of the Pragati project to drive sustainable castor farming in the region has brought us closer and closer to the farming community and the citizens whose livelihoods depend on this special crop.

-In recognition of this special relationship, Arkema is launching a scholarship program for children who live within the castor community.
+In recognition of this special relationship, Arkema launched in 2021 a scholarship program for children who live within the castor community.

 This first edition will reach around 400 children.
 The program itself involves four individual competitions for high school students defined as follows.

 - The Aalok (Enlightenment) Award – an essay competition on the subject of “The importance of castor farming to my family and me.”